Health Information Technology

 Employment opportunities exist for the Health Information Technology professional in any industry that utilizes patient data.
 Health Information Technology careers are found in a variety of settings including: healthcare facilities, consulting firms, government agencies, insurance companies, healthcare IS/IT vendors, pharmaceutical companies, and other environments.

-Classes are offered day, night, hybrid, and online.
+Classes are offered day, night, flex, and online.